jeffBoom/openChargeExample/README.md

 11. If I anticipated that a lot of results could come in, I'd probably introduce automatic paging into the FlatList (get more on scroll to end).
 12. I would have come up with a better overall design (button positioning, text styles, loading animations, etc).
 13. Tested on the Android emulator in addition to the iOS simulator.
-14. Tested on devices (not just simulators) for both iOS and Android (I have a few devices at home)
+14. Tested on devices (not just simulators) for both iOS and Android (I have a few devices at home).
+15. I would have built a web service with an end point for the Open Graph lookup so that I wouldn't have to store API keys client side (store them as env variables on the server).

 <br />